Rent Affordability Calculator — Free Budget Tool (2026)

-Determine how much rent you can afford based on your income using the 30% rule and other guidelines.
+Calculate how much rent you can afford from your income using the 30 percent rule and other guidelines, then budget for a place you can comfortably keep.

 $1,500.00 / mo